carpentries-incubator/git-Rstudio-course/setup.md

 1. Go to `Tools > Global Options`
 1. Click on `Git/SVN`.
 1. Check *Enable version control interface for RStudio projects*
-1. Set the path to the Git executable that you installed*
+1. Set the path to the Git executable that you installed
 1. Check *use Git bash as shell for Git projects*

+> ## Git installation path
+>
-If you do not know where Git is installed, open your command line (`cmd` in Start for Windows user).
+> If you do not know where Git is installed, open your command line (`cmd` in Start for Windows user).
 When the cmd is open, type `where git` and hit enter.
 The path should be something like: `C:/Program Files (x86)/Git/bin/git.exe`.
 Still in trouble?
 Check [this out](http://happygitwithr.com/rstudio-see-git.html#tell-rstudio-where-to-find-git).
+>
+{: .callout}

 ![RStudio setup for git]({{ page.root }}/fig/RStudio-setup-git.png)